vuepress-theme-hope/vuepress-theme-hope/docs/seo2/src/guide.md

 ## Free customization

-You can configure the `head` option in the page's frontmatter to add specific tags to the page `<head>` to enhance SEO.
+You can configure the `head` option in the page’s frontmatter to add specific tags to the page `<head>` to enhance SEO.
 For example:

 ```md